jdeath/CheckRoyalCaribbeanPrice/README.md

 Thanks to anonymous for geting the AccountID programmatically!

 Latest version will tell you the remaining balance on your booked cruises.
-If you used a TA, it may be less than what you really owe.
-The differnece is the TA's take!
+If you used a TA, the code may display less than what you really owe.
+Royal only tracks what they are owed!
+The difference is the TA's take!

 Pulls passengers' room numbers from the API.
 Sometimes individual excursions/packages have rooms returned by the API, where the booking still reports GTY (guarantee=room in promised class not yet assigned).
 If the room returned by the booking is the room you are assigned, please post an issue so this feature can be confirmed.